mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 We lie to ourselves first—convincing ourselves we rightfully deserve more—and then we learn how to convince others.

+There were never any reasons or incentive in evolution for us to develop a objective and critical view of our own stories, we did not need a sense of ego, consionness, or morality to survive, all we needed was a convincing story that we deserved more, and the ability to persuade others to give us more.

+Any ability we have to question our own stories is a byproduct of other cognitive functions, not an evolved trait designed to help us be more honest or moral.

+Anyone that belives they are not self deceptive is simply unaware of their own self-deception, as Richard Feynman said: the first principle is that you must not fool yourself—and you are the easiest person to fool.

 This is the root of **every major belief system**: religions, nationalism, racism, capitalism, communism, and even the human motivations behind countless scientific discoveries, technological breakthroughs, and cultural movements.